 Around the country, state commissions help organize and oversee the real estate industry.
 Here in Texas, TREC holds that honor.

-The Texas Real Estate Commission (TREC) was founded in 1949 to help people through real estate transactions.
+The Texas Real Estate Commission (TREC) was founded in 1949 to help protect consumers in real estate transactions.
 As properties traded hands and regulations changed, there was real concern about making sure everything was done legally.

 Basically, if it involves selling, buying, or the valuation of property in the Lone Star State, TREC is overseeing the process.
 TREC regulates: